The Hochschild homology and cohomology of A(1): The May and abelianizing filtrations.

-We now use the well-known computation of the Hochschild homology of group rings (see e.g. Corollary~9.7.5 of~\cite{MR1269324}): \begin{theorem} Suppose $G$ is a discrete group, $k$ a field.
+We now use the well-known computation of the Hochschild homology of group rings.
+See \cite{MR0814144} for this result when $k$ has characteristic zero, and Theorem 7.4.6 of \cite{MR1600246} for the general case, which is as follows: \begin{theorem} Suppose $G$ is a discrete group, $k$ a field.
 Let $\langle G \rangle$ be the set of conjugacy classes of elements in $G$, and given a conjugacy class $S$, let $C_G(S)$ denote the centralizer of $S$ in $G$.
 Then there exists an isomorphism of graded $k$-vector spaces

-\end{theorem} (Theorem~\ref{burghelea thm} seems to be well-known, but I do not know who to attribute the result to, if anyone!)